-Morning stiffness can change with age!
-The stiffness I refer to is of joints and muscles, the commonly accepted symptom of ageing, that doesn’t make sense from a purely chronological perspective.
+Stiffness is a commonly accepted symptom of ageing, but it doesn’t make biological sense from a purely chronological perspective.

 Your Chiropractor’s job, when you are under the weather, is to know the likely source of muscle and joint stiffness and to check your muscles and joints have returned to their most efficient normal once your ‘influenza’ or illness has passed.
-It is possible for your muscles and joints to stay stiff after your immune system has switched off the defense.
+It is possible for your muscles and joints to stay stiff after your immune system has calmed.

 Not utilising a Chiropractor to re-boot your muscle and joint sensory motor balance might just facilitate your body learning a reduced functionality as a new normal because we are evolutionary beings.
 A sense of stiffness could be a slippery slope that happens over time under the guise of ageing yet not due to ageing.
 I borrow the term accumulation from ayurvedic medicine to describe this progressive sense of stiffness.
 Disturbing the balance of your muscles and joints.

 Yes, there really is a muscular component to an immune response!